Calum’s Seal Trips, Plockton, one of the best wildlife cruises in the UK, had humble beginnings.

 Sadly in 2020 in storm Ciara the beautiful Sula Mhor was destroyed, Calum was devastated but with encouragement and massive support from everywhere from here in Plockton to all parts of the world to keep going, we started the search for a new boat.

 Covid arrived and we were unable to go anywhere.
 Eventually we managed to find a replacement, a very popular boat sailing out of North Berwick.
 It was known there as The Border Rose and had also worked in the Solent as Wild Rose.
-Its journey has continued north to the waters of Loch Carron where it will be known as Sula Bheag and so Calums Seal Trips was able to sail again from June 2021 as restrictions began to lift and we were able to operate with limited capacity to allow for social distancing, creating more happy times and memories of one hour seal trips, music cruises, weddings and special events.
+Its journey has continued north to the waters of Loch Carron where it will be known as Sula Bheag and so Calums Seal Trips was able to sail again from June 2021 as restrictions began to lift and we were able to operate with limited capacity to allow for social distancing, creating more happy times and memories of one hour seal trips, music cruises, weddings and special No special trips scheduled at present.
+But keep checking!.

 Currently getting ready for another season and awaiting the vigorous MCA safety inspections to comply with all Safety Regulations.
 We hope to be ready to start the season on the first weekend in April and to welcoming passengers old and new to sail with us in 2022.